lrdj/goodlookslikethis/_cases_sdingov/environmental-regulator.md

 ## Results

-My report initially puzzled my primary contact in the organization, as it challenged their original plan.
-However, the robustness of the research findings made them hard to dispute, and as the report circulated among the leadership team, it gained acceptance, and my customer received commendation for the insights brought to light.
+My report initially surprised my primary contact in the organization, as it challenged their original plan.

+However, the robustness of the research findings ultimately made it empowering for them.
+They called out the **expression of the organisational purpose in a 'golden circle'** as being particularly relevant, and as the report circulated among the leadership team, it gained acceptance, and my customer received commendation for the insights brought to light.

-This case study underscores the importance of primary user research in service design, demonstrating how individual designers can create innovative research tools that can reveal unexpected insights leading to more effective and efficient organizational strategies.
+This case study underscores the importance of establishing strategic foundations with primary user research.
+It also demonstrates how individual design practitioners can leverage their experience to dynamically pivot processes and tools, creating entirely new tools on the fly when appropriate.

+With the right leadership, bringing these design skills into organisations leads to more effective and efficient organizational strategies.